PappaNiels/FiveM-iFruit-Phone/README.md

 TriggerClientEvent("cl:ifruit:receiveText", player, sender, title, message, hour, minute, avatar) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)
 ```

-- player = The server id that receives the text (interger)
+- player = The server id that receives the text (integer)
-- sender = The server id that sent the text (interger or string)
+- sender = The server id that sent the text (integer or string)
 - title = The title of the text (string)
 - message = The message the text contains (string)
-- hour = The hour that the text was sent (interger).
+- hour = The hour that the text was sent (integer).
 You can use GetClockHours() to get the current hour.
-- minute = The minute that the text was sent (interger).
+- minute = The minute that the text was sent (integer).
 You can use GetClockMinutes() to get the current minutes.
 - avatar = The avatar of the certain person (string).
 Default is char_default, but you can use others, like those from the contacts (see contacts.lua).

 ### Example